What is Lmas?

 Screenshot of Djvu decryption tool by Emsisoft and Michael Gillespie:

-Some victims state that they've successfully restored a part of encrypted data using PhotoRec tool developed by CGSecurity (Christophe Grenier).
+Some victims state that they have successfully restored some encrypted data using the PhotoRec tool developed by CGSecurity (Christophe Grenier).
 You can download this tool from CGSecurity's official website.

 Screenshot of PhotoRec application: